Approximating Min-Mean-Cycle for low-diameter graphs in near-optimal time and memory: Efficient optimization of the LP relaxation

 It is clear by construction that $P \in \DE$ and $\imbP \leq \delta$; the near-optimality $\langle P, W \rangle \leq \mAMG + \eps/2$ is what requires proof.
 The intuition is as follows.
-Since $P$ is approximately balanced, the (nearly feasible) pair of primal-dual solutions $(P,x)$ nearly satisfies the KKT conditions in Lemma~\ref{lem:bal:kkt}, and thus in particular $P$ is nearly optimal for the optimization problem~\eqref{MB-P}.
+Since $P$ is approximately balanced, the (nearly feasible) pair of primal-dual solutions $(P,x)$ nearly satisfies the optimality conditions in Lemma~\ref{lem:bal:kkt}, and thus $P$ is nearly optimal for~\eqref{MB-P}.
 Since~\eqref{MB-P} is pointwise close to the primal LP relaxation~\eqref{MMC-P} (since the regularization is small by Lemma~\ref{lem:ent}), therefore $P$ is also nearly optimal for the original optimization problem~\eqref{MMC-P}.

-We now formalize this intuition.
-This requires three lemmas.
-First, we compute the gap between objectives for a certain family of primal-dual ``solution'' pairs for~\eqref{MB-P} and~\eqref{MB-D'} inspired by the KKT conditions in Lemma~\ref{lem:bal:kkt}.
-Note that the primal solution is not necessarily feasible since it may not be balanced---in fact, Lemma~\ref{lem:duality-gap} shows that this imbalance precisely controls this gap.
+To formalize this intuition we require three lemmas.
+First, we compute the gap between objectives for a certain family of primal-dual ``solution'' pairs for~\eqref{MB-P} and~\eqref{MB-D'} inspired by the optimality conditions in Lemma~\ref{lem:bal:kkt}.
+Note that the primal solution may not be feasible since it may not be balanced---in fact, Lemma~\ref{lem:duality-gap} shows that this imbalance controls this gap.